ceph/ceph/doc/security/process.rst

 ================================

 #.
 The report will be acknowledged within three business days.
 #.
-The team will investigate and update the email thread with relevant
+The team will investigate the reported issue and will update the email
-   information and may ask for additional information or guidance surrounding the reported issue.
+   thread with relevant information.
+The team may ask for additional information regarding the reported issue.
 #.
 If the team does not confirm the report, no further action will be
    taken and the issue will be closed.
 #.
 If the team confirms the report, a unique CVE identifier will be